johannheyne/advanced-custom-fields-table-field/acf-table/readme.txt

 2. Activate the plugin via the Plugins admin page

 = Include =
-1. Copy the 'acf-table' folder into your theme folder.
+1. Copy the 'advanced-custom-fields-table-field' folder into your theme folder.
 2. Edit your functions.php file and add the following code to include the field:

 `
-include_once('acf-table/acf-table.php');
+include_once( 'advanced-custom-fields-table-field/acf-table.php' );
 `
 3. Make sure the path is correct to include the acf-table.php file